Mine & Mint Proof-of-Work Tokens on Avalanche

 Lending & Borrowing

-By putting up APower as collateral it will be possible to borrow XPower, where the latter will be provided by the project’s treasury — if it holds enough funds!
-Otherwise, the treasury can be replenished via mining XPower tokens (and the co-minting process).
+By putting up APower APOWs as collateral it will become possible to borrow XPower XPOWs, where the latter will be provided by the project’s treasury — if it holds enough funds!
+Otherwise, the treasury can be replenished via mining the XPower XPOW tokens (and the co-minting process).

 Avalanche Subnet?

 At the moment, Avalanche subnets are being fleshed out.
-Once they reach a certain maturity and if the GINI coefficient of the XPower tokens is sufficiently low (i.e. wide distribution), we may — as a proper citizen of the Avalanche ecosystem — consider launching our own subnet.
+Once they reach a certain maturity (and if the GINI coefficient of the APower APOW tokens is sufficiently low i.e. wide distribution), we may — as a proper citizen of the Avalanche ecosystem — consider launching our own subnet.

 Risks